Are savers making the most of their tax-free ISA allowance?

 Stocks and shares ISA

-If savers want to take a little more risk with the aim of getting a higher return, they could invest in a stocks and shares ISA.
-These allow savers to hold a range of investments and any income or gains they make are free from UK income tax and capital gains tax.
+If savers want to take a little more risk, with the aim of getting a higher return, they could invest in a stocks and shares ISA.
+These allow savers to hold a range of investments, with any income or gains made free from UK income tax and capital gains tax.
 Investing in a stocks and shares ISA for at least five years helps smooth out market movements.

 It’s worth remembering that investments can go down as well as up.
-Most providers offer stocks and shares ISAs – including Lloyds Bank which recently launched Ready Made Investments.
+Most providers offer stocks and shares ISAs – including Lloyds Bank.
 People can choose from three different levels of risk based on what they feel comfortable with.

 Innovative finance ISA